maestrobrandt/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+A column containing the file size is now present

 If instead copying we just want to change the name of a file, we can do: